annochka2710/TCPServerClientApp/README.md

+# TCPServerClientAPP
-A simple TCP server and client app
+A simple TCP server and client app on C++ using Qt Framework